msys2/msys2.github.io/Porting.md

 To work around this, path conversion can be selectively disabled.
 MSYS2 reads an environment variable called `MSYS2_ARG_CONV_EXCL`.
 This is a `;` delimited string each part of which is compared against the front part of each argument and if a match is found, that conversion is skipped.
 An example of a value for `MSYS2_ARG_CONV_EXCL` that would inhibit path transformations of the 3 cases above is `/switch;/sdcard;--root=`.

 The development repository for this path conversion code is <https://github.com/Alexpux/path_convert>.
-If you find a case that you thing is unambiguously being converted incorrectly, please raise an issue there and/or a pull request with the broken test-case.
+If you find a case that you think is unambiguously being converted incorrectly, please raise an issue there and/or a pull request with the broken test-case.

 Hard-coded paths and relocation